Myke623/match-indexer/README.md

 ![Regions of Interest](assets/regions-of-interest.jpg)

 ### Scale
-While you may have decided on a particular *working resolution* for your videos and templates, sometimes the game you're trying to index isn't running at 'fullscreen'!
+While you may have decided on a particular *working resolution* for your videos and templates, sometimes the game you're trying to index isn't running at fullscreen!
 This is often the case if the video footage includes some kind of stream or tournament overlay.

 This is where adjusting the `scale` factor in the layout file comes in.
 This value is normalised to your *working resolution*.
 For example, let's say we are operating at 1280x720.
 A `scale` value of 1.0 (100%) indicates that the game footage is running at fullscreen, i.e. 1280x720.
 If, however, there's an overlay such that the game footage is not at fullscreen, then we need to measure that and determine the appropriate scale factor.